 STATUS: This is a critical fault.
-The furnace will not operate with this fault present.
+The furnace neither furnace will not operate with this fault present.

-DESCRIPTION: Twinning is the operation of two furnaces, installed side by side, sharing the same duct system and controlled by a common thermostat.
-This fault indicates a communication problem between the twinned furnaces. has occurred.
+DESCRIPTION: Twinning is the operation of two furnaces, installed side by side, connected by a common duct system with main power supplied by the same source and is controlled by a common thermostat This fault indicates wiring for twinning is miswired.
+Or not connected properly.